oVirt/ovirt-site/source/index.html.md

 ### Communication channels

-*   [Communication](Communication) - Lists all of our mailing lists, IRC channels, and our public weekly meeting information page (including logs).
+*   [Communication](Communication) - Lists all of our mailing lists, IRC channels, and our public weekly meeting information page (includes logs).

 ### Developer information